nanabb333/grey_zone_sovereignty_market_adaptation/README.md

 ## Limitations

-This is an exploratory event study with a small number of Taiwan-related events.
+This is an exploratory event research with a small number of Taiwan-related events.
 Event classification requires interpretive judgment, and some shocks overlap with broader market conditions, earnings expectations, or global technology-sector movements.
 The benchmark-adjusted abnormal-return approach improves comparability, but it does not fully isolate causality.
 The findings should therefore be read as evidence of conditional market interpretation and adaptation, not as definitive proof of a single causal mechanism.

 ## How to Reproduce the Analysis